Life is not a set niche why should my blog be any different?

 Having It My Way

-Ultimately I will have it my way and for me that meant going against the grain and having it all.
+Ultimately I will have it my way and for me that means going against the grain and having it all.
 Yes, I am eating my cake, it is six layers, all layered with thick icing, it is a corner piece, there are two kinds of ice cream, on the side, and there is plenty for later.
 I have never really been one to conform anyway.
 I like doing things my way.

 Forceful Blog Nichers this is my blog and I choose to be multifaceted.
 Maybe this will hurt me in some ways, maybe this will help me stand out and people will take notice.
 Either way, at least I will be happy with my blog and what I am doing.
 That counts as a success in my blog book.